Making Cal-Secure Work for California Government Agencies

 “I encourage and implore organizations to really look at and understand their own internal risk posture,” says Panych.
 “Have a governance process, where you’re communicating and talking about risk, talking about your gaps, your issues that are, hopefully, identified by a vulnerability management lifecycle or process that you have.
 If you don’t, you should have one.”

-The Tanium Converged Endpoint Management (XEM) platform enables government IT leaders to get accurate, real-time answers about their endpoint estate to deliver exactly this type of intelligence – and then to build on top of it seamless vulnerability, patch, and asset management programs, at speed and scale.
+The Tanium Converged Endpoint Management (XEM) platform enables government IT leaders to get accurate, real-time answers about their endpoint estate to deliver exactly this type of intelligence – and then to build on top of it seamless vulnerability, patch, and asset management solutions, at speed and scale.
 Tanium has also built a guide that outlines how the multi-tiered California government system can achieve many of the Cal-Secure key capabilities – from anti-malware protection to continuous patch management.

 That’s the kind of platform-based approach designed to minimize security and compliance risk, reduce tool bloat, and simplify and accelerate the Cal-Secure roadmap.